Bruc3U/Titanic_analysis/README.md

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/e290b29b-1125-4c87-b931-0e123189c501)

 From the data analyzed so far, we can already draw conclusions on the best and worst profiles.<br>
-It seems some attributes such as gender, age, and class have an impact on survival.<br>
+It seems attributes such as gender, age, and class have an impact on survival.<br>
 For instance, a wealthy female in the first class will have a better chance of surviving compared to an older male in the third class.

 In order to elaborate on this hypothesis, we will build a logistic regression model.

 ### B/Models

-We will create two models with different attributes to maximize our accuracy.<br>
+We will create two models with different features to maximize our accuracy.<br>
 Once both models are evaluated, we will choose the most accurate one and use it to find the best and worst profiles.

 Using the logistic regression from Statsmodel